brahianpdev/brahianpdev/README.md

 # Hi, I'm Brahian Pereyra

-### Application Security Engineer | Cloud Security & Backend Specialist
+### Application Security Engineer & Software Backend Engineer

 I am an **Application Security Engineer** with a strong background in **Backend Development**.
 My focus is on building and securing high-scale distributed systems, bridging the gap between robust software architecture and proactive security practices.